security-code-scan/security-code-scan.github.io/README.md

 # Release Notes
 ## 2.8.0
-Bad news: this release will no longer run on Unix machines.
-Good news: for Continuous Integration builds on Unix use the [VS2017 nuget package](https://www.nuget.org/packages/SecurityCodeScan.VS2017).
+**Important:** This release targets full .NET framework and **may** not run on Unix machines.
+Although as tested it runs fine in [microsoft/dotnet 2.1 docker container](https://hub.docker.com/r/microsoft/dotnet/) on Linux, still for Unix based Continuous Integration builds it is better to use [SecurityCodeScan.VS2017 nuget package](https://www.nuget.org/packages/SecurityCodeScan.VS2017), that targets netstandard.

 Added external configuration files: per user account and per project.
 It allows you to customize settings from [built-in configuration](https://github.com/security-code-scan/security-code-scan/blob/master/SecurityCodeScan/Config/Main.yml) or add your specific Sinks and Behaviors.
 Global settings file location is `%LocalAppData%\SecurityCodeScan\config-1.0.yml` on Windows and `$XDG_DATA_HOME/.local/share` on Unix.
 An example of config-1.0.yml: